AStroCvijo/pre_al/README.md

 | ROC-AUC          | Threshold-independent ranking quality                        |
 | Confusion Matrix | Raw counts of TP / FP / FN / TN                              |

-In an alerting context, **recall is usually more important than precision** since a missed failure is more costly than a false alarm 💸.
+In an alerting context, **recall is usually more important than precision** since a missed failure is more costly than a false alarm.
 This informs threshold selection.

 ### 🎯 Alert Threshold